 Master Paulie Zink~ the founder of Yin yoga

 Paulie Zink was the sole protégé of Chinese martial arts and Chi kung Master Cho Chat Ling.
 Master Cho came to Paulie’s

-home and instructed him privately every day for six to eight hours.
+home and instructed him privately every day for six to seven hours.
 About two to three hours of his daily practice were

 During the years Paulie was being trained by his master, he studied Taoist alchemy theory and spent many hours observing animals on his own initiative.
 Paulie created his own distinctive style of yoga using the Taoist system he had learned as a foundation.
 He also incorporated some of the Hatha yoga he had practiced as a teenager.
 Paulie developed more postures and variations, as well as movements, philosophy, meditations, and perceptions, all of which were based on his ability to embody primal energy, his direct alchemical and mystical experiences, his personal insights and his cultivated animal awareness.
 It never occurred to Paulie to brand his art.
 He simply called it "Taoist yoga."
 (Paulie's master did not call it "yoga."
 He referred to the flexibility training as a component of the chi kung he schooled Paulie in.)

 As a three time international martial arts grand-champion, Paulie is renowned for his fluidity, flexibility and artistry of motion.
 Paulie continues to evolve his Yin yoga as a living, dynamic art.
 He brings to his teaching over 35 years experience and a profound knowledge he conveys with a simple clarity that comes from true understanding.